 The years really flew by as we flew through the clouds.
 With a groovy intro that caught us up to speed, we knew it was time to “leap” into the space-time continuum with Quantum Leap, the series that followed the life and adventures of Dr. Sam Beckett, who jumps into other people’s lives in order to try and change history for the better, correcting what he found to be historical mistakes.
 Each episode was unique, featuring a mix of drama, humor, and of course science fiction.
-It was no shocker that Quantum Leap was beloved for five seasons, and still has quite the cult following to this day (which has led to the new spinoff coming to NBC this fall), along with its cast.
+It was no shocker that Quantum Leap was beloved for five seasons, and still has quite the cult following to this day (which led to the new NBC spinoff that’s been renewed for a second season), along with its cast.

 This is the perfect opportunity to travel through time once more to check out the cast of Quantum Leap.
 Fresh off creating Magnum PI, Donald Bellisario really hit this one out of the park with this one, and of course with JAG, but this show was way ahead of its time.
 Literally.
 Without further ado, let’s make the leap!

 Scott Bakula (Sam Beckett)

 Dr. Sam Beckett is a quantum physicist, whose idol is Albert Einstein — which explains a lot.
 And Sam got into his time-traveling white getup and, boom!, he found himself steam and wind-blasted to another time, another person’s skin, trying to do good for humanity.
 And Scott was really perfect for this role, effortlessly sliding into other people’s bodies and uncovering the mysteries of what needed to be put right.